 Downey first planted roots in Bossier Parish when his father was stationed at Barksdale Air Force Base and his mother worked for the district as a Title I paraprofessional.
 After retiring, his parents made Bossier their forever home.

 Mitch Downey’s love for Bossier has only grown, as well as his family’s footprint in the community.
-He and his wife, Sharon, have four children who all attended Bossier Schools and eight grandchildren, six of whom are attending or will attend Bossier Parish Schools.
+He and his wife, Sharon, have four children who all attended Bossier Schools, and have been blessed with nine grandchildren.